mikbitz/mopatop/README.md

 # mopatop
-Model Of Agents and Their Occupied Places
+Model Of Agents and Their Occupied Places.
 See html/index.html for documentation